Tutorial Gateway

 Java tanh Function

-The Java tanh Function is a Java Math function, which calculates the trigonometric hyperbolic tangent for a given expression.
+The Java tanh Function is a Math function that calculates the trigonometric hyperbolic tangent for a given expression.

 Java tanh Function syntax